 If you use image alt tags in a decorative image as a result you may have to tackle a penalty.
 Be sure that you use such image alt tags like:

 Make sure that your data is installed in a systematic manner.
 This is a helpful way to check your source code also make sure it is available on every webpage of your website.

-Checking is very easy you just have to look for letter ”UA” also check how many times UA is mentioned in your webpages.
+Checking is very easy you just have to look for the letter ”UA” also check how many times UA is mentioned on your web pages.